nextstrain/augur/docs/tb-tutorial.md

 Sometimes you may want to exclude certain sequences from analysis.
 You may also wish to downsample your data based on certain criteria. `filter` lets you do this.
-For more information on all the ways you can filter data, see [the bioinformatics commands reference](/docs/bioinformatics/commands#filter).
+For more information on all the ways you can filter data, see [the commands reference](commands.html#filter).

 For this example, we'll just exclude sequences in the file `dropped_strains.txt`.